ss-o/i/.github/README.md

 ---

 <div align="center">

-Lightweight 'HTTP Server' based on 'Go', will try detect OS and architecture to return as 'Shell' script.
+A lightweight `HTTP` server based on `GO`, will try to detect your OS and architecture and return as `SHELL` script.

 </div>

 ## 📶 Try it